 Transported for seven years .

 Tried by the London Jury before Mr. ROSE

 Old Bailey Online

 Whether Elizabeth was married in England and Hopper was her married name?
 I am yet not certain.
-Undoubtedly, she did indeed have a child who was left behind in England when she was transported.
+Its possible she had a child who was left behind in England when she was transported.
 Elizabeth was around 35 when she left England.
 Elizabeth Hopper was transported aboard the Lady Juliana which was also given the rather insalubrious moniker of ‘the floating brothel’.